 Residence Life feels that its major role is to support and enhance the development of students while they are at Florida Tech and that this development is personal as well as academic in nature.
 The Residence Life staff strives to build strong communities where students can live and learn by providing educational meetings and programs on high-risk activities like alcohol and drugs.
 For example, during the fall semester, RA staff hold floor and hall meetings that discuss the Student Code of Conduct and focus on responsible behavior as a member of the campus community.
 In addition, throughout the year, discussions, meetings, and programs are held which range from wellness fairs to bulletin boards and experiential activities.
 Students have a myriad of opportunities to attend educational programs, alternative social programs, and to utilize their staff for both information and referrals.

-Counseling and Psychological Services (CAPS) provides educational seminars open to the campus community on these issues during both the fall and spring semesters.
+The Student Counseling Center provides educational seminars open to the campus community on these issues during both the fall and spring semesters.
 Our presentations are made available to both staff and students as needed (or upon request) to help instill responsible decision making and limit setting behaviors related to alcohol and other drug related subjects.

 The unlawful manufacture, distribution, dispensation, possession, or use of drugs and the abuse of alcohol are prohibited in and on university-owned or controlled property and as a part of any activities.